Zhang Zhehan

 Zhang Zhehan (张哲瀚; born May 11, 1991) is a Chinese actor and singer.
-He gained attention for his roles in the television series Legend of Ban Shu (2015), Legend of Yunxi (2018), The Blooms at Ruyi Pavilion (2020), and achieved breakout success with Word of Honor (2021), before photographs taken in 2018 near Japan’s Yasukuni Shrine and Nogi Shrine surfaced, triggering widespread controversy and leading to his blacklisting in mainland China.
-Following this, Zhang shifted his career focus to music in overseas markets.
+He gained attention for his roles in the television series Legend of Ban Shu (2015), Legend of Yunxi (2018), The Blooms at Ruyi Pavilion (2020), and achieved breakout success with Word of Honor (2021).
+His career was abruptly derailed in August 2021, when photographs taken in 2018 showing him visiting areas near Japan’s Yasukuni Shrine and Nogi Shrine surfaced online, leading to his blacklisting in mainland China.
+In the aftermath, Zhang shifted his focus toward a music career in overseas markets.

 Early life

-Zhang Zhehan was born in Xinyu, Jiangxi province, China on May 11, 1991.
+Zhang was born in Xinyu, Jiangxi province, China on May 11, 1991.
 He graduated from the Shanghai Theatre Academy.

 Career

 2010–2021: Early years and breakthrough success

 In 2010, Zhang made his acting debut in the romantic drama Why Love You.
 Thereafter, he signed a contract with Yu Zheng's studio, and played the leading role in the comedy web series Crazy for Palace and its sequel.
 The series gained a small following online.

 Zhang then went on to act in various supporting roles in dramas produced by Yu Zheng; such as Palace 3: The Lost Daughter, The Romance of the Condor Heroes and Love Yunge from the Desert.
 He first gained recognition playing the role of the antagonist in the mystery costume drama Cosmetology High, and went on to portray young Mei Changsu in the acclaimed historical drama Nirvana in Fire.

 In 2015, Zhang played the male lead in historical drama Legend of Ban Shu with Jing Tian.
 He went on to play lead roles in the spy drama Decoded, and headlined both seasons of the fantasy web series Demon Girl.
 In 2018, Zhang played in the historical romance drama Legend of Yunxi alongside Ju Jingyi.
 The series received much praise for its storyline.
 In 2019, Zhang performed in the disaster film The Bravest as a firefighter.

 He starred as Wang Yue in the short film Brother, which was directed by Vicky Zhao.
 He has also appeared as a regular member in the variety show Everybody Standby.

 In 2020, Zhang starred in the romantic drama Everyone Wants to Meet You produced by Zhao Wei.
 Zhang also appeared in the historical romance drama The Blooms at Ruyi Pavilion alongside Ju Jingyi.

 In 2021, Zhang starred alongside Gong Jun in the Wuxia drama series Word of Honor, which is an adaptation of the BL novel Tian Ya Ke by Priest.
 He played the role of Zhou Zishu, an elite royal service leader who leaves his past and starts anew.
 He then met Wen Kexing, a mysterious martial arts master.
 Both embark on a journey together and find soulmates in each other.
 Word of Honor gained popularity in and outside of China, especially after the show aired on Netflix.
 The show's first episode has accumulated over 8.7 million views on YouTube, and its popularity put the two male leads Gong Jun and Zhang under the spotlight, becoming overnight sensations.